gergo-szabo/BeeProcessor/README.md

 # BeeProcessor
 A set of useful functions to process pictures of bees.
-Mainly for private use.
+The poistion output is used by a private project (traffic counting).

+The NN model was only trained on a small set and outdated.
+Contact me if you are interested in a more refined version.

 ## Bee position estimation